 Again MNOs had to intervene and they conducted awareness campaigns targeting agents advising them to:

-5. Call helpline as soon as loss of money is detected
+- Call helpline as soon as the loss of money is detected

-These awareness campaign forced fraudsters to adopt more sophisticated methods that required patience and careful study of the behaviour of both customer and agents.
+These awareness campaigns forced fraudsters to adopt more sophisticated methods that required patience and careful study of the behavior of both customer and agents.

 5. SIM Replacement

-This blog examined the evolution of customer/agent-level fraud in Uganda through examining the six most common frauds in the market.
-In the next blog we will examine how the MNOs have responded to the activities of fraudsters and how they might strengthen that response.
+This blog examined the evolution of customer/agent-level fraud in Uganda by examining the six most common frauds in the market.
+In the next blog, we will examine how the MNOs have responded to the activities of fraudsters and how they might strengthen that response.